codecrafters-io/build-your-own-shell/stage_descriptions/programmable-completion-02-oi7.md

 complete: git: no completion specification
 ```

-For this stage, you can hardcode the error output.
+For this stage, you'll only return the error output.
 You don't need to track any specifications yet, just recognize `-p` and print the error message for whatever command name follows it.

 ### Tests